A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological

 Figure~\ref{fig:doa_topi} shows the DOS of a strong TI.
 The focus is on the (pseudo-) gap region of the DOS.
 Implementing the effect of nonmagnetic impurities by uniformly distributed random on-site potentials $V_n$, we see how disorder fills the gap that exists in the DOS of system with a finite number of sites (see the red curves in the upper panels).
 Introducing a finite $\Delta_1$, which mimics, e.g., the effect of an external magnetic field, the midgap Dirac cone formed by the surface states is broken up.
 Again, disorder will induce electronic states in the gap region generated by $\Delta_1$.
 This is demonstrated by the lower panel of Fig.~\ref{fig:doa_topi}, showing the DOS at the band center ($E=0$) in the $\Delta_1$-$\gamma$ plane.
 As the disorder strength increases, more and more states pop up at $E=0$ until the DOS saturates when $\gamma$ reaches the order of magnitude of the bulk band gap. \GHcomm{For a more detailed investigation of disordered (weak and strong) TI we refer the reader to~\cite{Kobayashi2013} where, besides the phase diagram, also the DOS was calculated using the KPM (see supplementary material in that paper).} Compared to KPM, our ChebFD approach yields a better resolution at the same computational cost in the target interval (band center), which is important regarding the scientific applications.

 The ChebFD algorithm is robust and scalable, but algorithmically sub-optimal.
 In \pvsctm\ we have also implemented the trLanczosFD (thick-restart Lanczos with polynomial filters) algorithm by \cite{Saad_TRLAwPF}.
-This algorithm benefits particularly from a matrix-free formulation.
-A thorough description would exceed the scope of this paper; however, in Table \ref{tab:fd_cases} we show runtime data and the maximum residuum of the inner Ritz eigenvalues for trLanczosFD on two TI test cases in comparison with ChebFD.
+This algorithm benefits \gh{a little more from a matrix-free formulation \final{because it uses smaller block vectors: Smaller blocks increase the impact of the data transfer for the matrix elements as shown, e.g., in \cite{Kreutzer:2018}.
+However, its actual advantage is improved convergence}}.
+A thorough description would exceed the scope of this paper; in Table \ref{tab:fd_cases} we show runtime data and the maximum residual of the inner Ritz eigenvalues for trLanczosFD on two TI test cases in comparison with ChebFD.
 TrLanczosFD outperforms ChebFD by a factor of almost four (using \pvsctm\ for both).